 It had been over sixteen months since I stepped foot in a city that made me feel at home.
 It’s hard to let your guard down and get comfortable when you know that you have to pick your life up and start over yet again in just a few days.
 The excitement of traveling is undeniable but when you move too fast, you lose your sense of wonder and become numb.
 Or whatever that Ferris Bueller quote was.

 My passport ran out of empty pages, putting a halt to my next month of travel plans and leaving me stranded in Thailand.
 In a way, I was relieved.
 After being away from home for so long and suddenly experiencing a seemingly constant string of bad luck, I was longing to settle somewhere and gather myself for however long it took.
-I had to go to Bangkok to renew my passport at the U.S. Embassy, but technically, I wasn’t restricted to Bangkok.
+I had to go to Bangkok to renew my passport at the U.S. Embassy but I wasn’t necessarily restricted to Bangkok.

 Despite the typical backpacker mindset of “get out of Bangkok as soon as possible,” there was something about its madness that enchanted me.

 Bangkok is a bustling metropolis of over 14 million people yet I knew no one aside from a Thai-French girl who proved to be even more clueless than I was.
 A steady stream of acquaintances passing through the city meant that I could occasionally wander outside of my cube of solitude and make an effort to socialize.